 Twitter analytics is where you’ll be able to see performance information such as impressions, engagement and engagement rate for your tweets.
 For Twitter, there may also be other tools you can use to track hashtags, provide insight on your followers and more that aren't included in the basic tools provided by Twitter.

 Done well, email and e-newsletters are a valuable channel to communicate on.
-Read our article on email newsletters for some in more depth information, but a few basic things to keep an eye on:
+Read our article on email marketing for some in more depth information, but a few basic things to keep an eye on:

 - Open rates: This is the percentage of people who are emailed actually open the email.
 To improve your open rates, Mailchimp has some tips and industry benchmarks on their website which are worth noting.